ViveNoctem/Floor2Drift/floor2drift/README.md

 ## To be noted

+### Drift Version
+The used drift version is very old to be compatible with the newest floor version.
+After converting to drift you should migrate to the newest drift version.

+In the currently used drift generator version the drift modular code generation for views is bugged.
+The generated `attachedDatabase` getter needs to be manually edited from `GeneratedDatabase` to your actual Database implementation

 ### Annotations
 Most of the result of methods annotated with `@Insert` `@Update` `@delete` will be different than the floor equivalent at the moment.